-Becoming a Private Investigator in Hawaii is different from most other places.
+To Become a Private Investigator in Hawaii is different from most other places.
 The difference is that Hawaii does not require much for you to work as a PI for a Private Investigator agency.
 You simply need to be registered as support staff for a Hawaii PI agency.
-However, you won’t be a licensed PI but you can work as one.
+You do not even have to take a Private Investigator course or official state Private Investigator training to work as a Private Detective in HI.
+However, you won’t have a Hawaii Private Investigator's license but you can work as one.
 This can be viewed as you being a Private Investigator under supervision.
-A full PI license allows you to work for yourself (your own business.).
+A full Hawaii PI license allows you to work for yourself (your own business.).
 This requires you to have previous investigative experience.
-Other than investigative experience, you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
+Other than investigative experience, to become a Private Investigator in Hawaii, you need to meet basic Private Investigator requirements such as age, language proficiency, and other usual PI requirements of this nature.
 Furthermore, you do not need to take a government approved PI licensing course (most other places you do).
-In Hawaii, the government body that controls licensed Private Investigators is The Board of Private Detectives and Guards.
+In Hawaii, the government body that controls licensed Hawaii Private Investigators is The Board of Private Detectives and Guards.
 Once you submit the proof of your ability to meet the requirements and experience to The Board, you will get your Hawaii PI license.
 Most jurisdiction will have a PI beginner’s license, Hawaii does not.
 However, being registered support staff is similar to a beginner’s PI license.
 This is where your struggle will begin.

 Working Unlicensed Under a Hawaii PI Agency Requirements